Keep up with essential planning news and commentary, delivered to your inbox every Monday and Thursday.

 Evaluating D.C.'s Progress Toward Vision Zero

-Andrew Small reports from D.C., where the District Department of Transportation (DDOT) finally seems to making progress on traffic safety programs after years of delays and frustration among Vision Zero boosters in the District.
+Andrew Small reports from D.C., where the District Department of Transportation (DDOT) finally seems to be making progress on traffic safety programs after years of delays and frustration among Vision Zero boosters in the District.

 Last year, the news three years into DDOT's Vision Zero was not good: "By that point in the year, 34 people overall had died on the city’s roads—D.C.’s worst year for traffic deaths in a decade," according to Small.
 Meanwhile projects were still several months away in the development pipeline and members of the District Council were getting frustrated with DDOT officials at a public hearing.